jramkiss/jramkiss.github.io/_posts/2020-01-26-gaussian-processes.md

 comments: true
 author: "Jonathan Ramkissoon"
 math: true
-summary: A explanation of Gaussian processes, starting with simple intuition and building up to posterior inference.
+summary: A explanation of Gaussian processes and Gaussian process regression, starting with simple intuition and building up to inference.
 I sample from a GP in native Python and test GPyTorch on a simple simulated example.
 ---